rjz/Spark-Achilles/readme.md

 License
 -------

-Achilles is released under the JSON License.
+achilles is released under the JSON License.
 You can read the license [here](http://www.json.org/license.html).